 The Huntingdoor 12-Pack 3 Fixed Blade Archery Broadheads are a great, affordable choice for a fixed blade option.
 Their construction is durable and strong due to their solid design.
-Also, they are made from sturdy metal to make them capable of holding up to impact for several uses.
+Also, they are made from sturdy metal to make them capable of holding up to impact even after several uses.

 One major benefit of these broadheads is that they are very affordable, especially for a 12-pack.
 This means you can easily purchase extras to have on hand for when you are out hunting.
-Even though they are cheap, however, they still pack a punch to deer when aimed and shot correctly.
+Even though they are cheap, they still pack a punch when aimed and shot correctly.

-Though they do have many good qualities, the Huntingdoor 12-Pack 3 Fixed Blade Archery Broadheads do have setbacks.
-For instance, they do not work well with high-powered crossbows and are more suited to longbows.
+Though they have many good qualities, the Huntingdoor 12-Pack 3 Fixed Blade Archery Broadheads have their own setbacks too.
+For instance, they do not work well with high-powered crossbows and are more suited for longbows.
 In some cases, they actually come loose and fall off in flight.

-The Aiskaer 18-Pack 125 Grain 3 Fixed Black Hunting Broadheads are also a good option for deer hunting at a slightly higher price point than the first option.
-Like the previous ones, though, these broadheads are also constructed from all metal and are very durable, sturdy, and strong.
+The Aiskaer 18-Pack 125 Grain 3 Fixed Black Hunting Broadheads are also a good option for deer hunting at a slightly higher price point than the first one.
+These broadheads are also constructed from all metal and are very durable, sturdy, and strong.

-The blades on these broadheads also really shine and set them apart from the other choices.
-They are very sharp and they fly true to the intended target to produce the most impact.
+The blades on these broadheads really shine, which is what sets them apart from the other choices.
+They are very sharp, and they fly true to the intended target to produce the most impact.
 These two features also increase the cut diameter, making a one-hit kill more likely regardless of location.

-Unfortunately, the Aiskaer 18-Pack 125 Grain 3 Fixed Blade Hunting Broadheads do have their drawbacks.
-For one thing, though the materials lead you to believe that they are durable, they likely cannot be used for more than one kill.
+Unfortunately, the Aiskaer 18-Pack 125 Grain 3 Fixed Blade Hunting Broadheads do have their drawbacks as well.
+For one, though the materials used will lead you to believe that they are durable, they likely cannot be used for more than one kill.
 The blades are simply not attached strongly enough.

 Another issue with these broadheads is that, like the previous option, they do not work as well with heavier duty crossbows.
-Though they are made durably, a heavily weighed crossbow will likely overpower them, causing wobbly flight.
-Deer are about the limit as far as game size goes.
+Though they are made durably, a heavily weighed crossbow will likely overpower them, causing a wobbly flight.
+Hunting deer is about the limit as far as game size goes.

 The Dead Ringer Trauma Bow/Crossbow Broadheads have a totally unique design from the first two options on this list.
 Rather than fixed blades, they use a more complex mechanical, variable blade.
-This does, though, make them a bit more expensive than the first two choices on the list.
+This design makes them a bit more expensive than the first two choices on the list.

 One of the main draws of mechanical broadheads is an increased cut diameter.
 Mechanical broadheads fly like a bullet and then spring open upon impact, increasing the wound size pretty drastically.
-These blades in particular leaves a diameter of two and a half to over three inches.
+These blades, in particular, leave a diameter of two and a half to over three inches.